Thursday, November 21, 2024

 Drones were initially used for military applications as the defence forces were quick to recognise their benefit for wartime strategies and tactical usage.
 Later, the use expanded to commercial, scientific, agricultural, research, and other applications.

 Drones were initially developed as balloons and aerial targets for training, target practice, bomb detection, and surveillance.
-By the early 1900s, the US military were using them as practice aerial targets.
+By the early 1900s, the US military was using them as practice aerial targets.

 In 1915, Nikola Tesla suggested their use as unmanned aerial combat vehicles and a self-propelled drone was used as an aerial target in 1916.
 During World War II both Allied and German forces used drones as targets to train aircraft gunners and aid-in missions.